 - Families are required to explain absences before or on the day of a student’s absence.

-- If a child is absent without communication to the school, a follow-up SMS will be sent on the day of absence.
-Text messages are sent daily at 10.00am and 3.00pm.
+- If a child is absent without communication to the school, a follow-up SMS is sent on the day of absence.
+Text messages are sent daily at 10am & 3pm.

 - Daily SMS are sent home and an unexplained absence will initiate a Pink Slip given to the student for families to provide a valid reason for the absence.

-Families have 5 days in which to return the Pink Slip to Explain the Absence or Report your child/ren's attendance, using one of the following options:
+- Families have 5 days in which to return the Pink Slip to Explain the Absence or Report your child/ren's attendance, using one of the following options:

 Supporting students at risk to attend school.
 We would like our families to feel supported through this process, and as such the letters and reminders are designed to gain a full understanding of circumstances behind absenteeism.
 This provides the basis for the College and families to work together to improve student attendance.

 Regardless of the type of absence (Approved or Unapproved) when a student’s attendance rate reaches less than 90% the student is considered at risk.
 At this point, the College will introduce interventions that will include a Student Engagement and Attendance Profile and/or a Student Support Group meeting with parent/guardian to develop an Individual Learning Plan and support from the College Allied Health Team.